pygments/pygments/Contributing.md

   [a new formatter](https://pygments.org/docs/formatterdevelopment/) or [a new filter](https://pygments.org/docs/filterdevelopment/)

+* Make sure to add a test for your new functionality, and where applicable, write documentation.

 * When writing rules, try to merge simple rules.
 For instance, combine:

   ```python